 Though President Donald Trump has announced federal recommendations to practice physical distancing on March 29, 2020, and recommended to continue it till the end of April to limit the damage, the leading economy of the world is grappling to contain the spiraling situation.
-Reports indicate that these restrictions could continue till June.
+Restrictions are easing in many of the US states in the month of June.

 Before checking further into the effects of COVID-19 pandemic in the USA, let’s have a quick look at the scenario world over.

 COVID-19 Cases & Death Toll across the World

 The virus that originated in China’s Wuhan city (in Hubei Province) on December 31, 2019, has now spread to 203 countries and territories.

 World Health Organization’s (WHO) Director-General Dr. Tedros Adhanom Ghebreyesus declared it a full-blown pandemic on March 11, 2020.